Getting started

 </ProzillaOS>;

-Replace "Example" with a system name of your choosing and "Power by ProzillaOS" by your tag line/short description.
+}Replace "Example" with a system name of your choosing and "Powered by ProzillaOS" by your tag line/short description.

 If you don't want a taskbar/desktop/modal in your project, you can leave those components out.
-Unless you don't want to be able to open applications in your project, you will need to keep the <WindowsView> component.
+Unless you don't want to be able to open applications in your project, you will need to keep the <WindowsView/> component.

 Using apps

-To start using applications in your project, use the appsConfig class to add a list of apps to your configuration.
+To start using applications in your project, use the AppsConfig class to add a list of apps to your configuration.
+Here is an example with the fileExplorer app:

 config={{

-apps: new appsConfig({
+apps: new AppsConfig({

 apps: [